aakashpydi/aakashpydi.github.io/_posts/2019-06-14-understanding-cstore.md

 ---
 published: true
 layout: post
 title: Understanding C-Store.
-Columnar Databases and Big Data Analytics
+Columnar Databases and Data Intensive Analytics
 ---
 From what I understand, the first prototype for a columnar database was introduced in a 2005 paper from MIT’s school of computer science and artificial intelligence, called [C-Store: A Column Oriented Database.
 (Stonebraker et al).
 MIT CSAIL](http://db.csail.mit.edu/projects/cstore/vldb.pdf).